Skip to content Skip to main navigation Report an accessibility issue

 Biography

-Scott Emert brings over thirteen years of experience in radiological protection, laboratory and machine shop management, and robotic systems development.
-He plays a key role in supporting research operations, maintaining lab safety compliance, and ensuring the efficient management of technical environments.
+Scott Emert brings more than Fifteen years of experience in radiological protection, laboratory operations, machine shop management, and robotic systems development.
+He plays a critical role in supporting advanced research initiatives by ensuring safe, efficient, and compliant laboratory environments while overseeing complex technical operations and infrastructure.

-In addition to his operational leadership, Scott is also an innovator, with multiple inventions registered through the UTK Office of Research, Innovation, and Economic Development, reflecting his contributions to applied nuclear research and engineering solutions.
+In addition to his operational and technical leadership, Scott is an inventor with multiple innovations registered through the University of Tennessee Knoxville Office of Research, Innovation, and Economic Development, highlighting his contributions to applied nuclear research, engineering development, and emerging technologies.

 Join the Institute for Nuclear Security